-Sagittaria will be planted only as-needed in the most suitable locations in the Upper Spring Run LTBG, Upper Landa Lake and Lower Landa Lake reaches only on an as needed basis to achieve an annual target of 5m2, 25m2 and 10m2 of additional Sagittaria coverage, respectively, at full grow out.
-Due to its aggressive growth habit, observed natural expansion and existing coverage, it is not anticipated that Sagittaria will be planted in 2022 within any of the restoration reaches.
+Sagittaria will be planted only as-needed in the most suitable locations in the Upper Landa Lake and Lower Landa Lake reaches to achieve annual targets of 25m2 and 10m2 of additional Sagittaria coverage, respectively, at full grow out.
+Due to its aggressive growth habit, observed natural expansion and existing coverage, it is not anticipated that Sagittaria will be planted in 2023 within any of the restoration reaches.
 If needed, Sagittaria will be planted as transplants harvested from Landa Lake.
 The leaves of the transplants will be trimmed prior to planting to decrease buoyancy and drag.
 Approximately 12 Sagittaria plants are needed to achieve 1m2 of coverage.

-There are no coverage targets for Potamogeton in 2022.
-Potamogeton will be planted only as needed to maintain target coverages in the Landa Lake LTBG reach.
-Potamogeton will be planted as needed using bare-root rhizomes that are harvested from the Comal River system.
-Approximately six rhizome sections need to be planted to achieve 1m2 of Potamogeton coverage.
+Potamogeton will be planted to increase coverage in the Landa Lake LTBG reach.
+Potamogeton will be planted using bare-root rhizomes that are harvested from the Comal River system.
+Approximately six rhizome sections need to be planted to achieve $1m^2$ of Potamogeton coverage.